gwaybio/CPBS7601/SYLLABUS.md

 There are three assignments in this course:

+- Creating and running a snakemake workflow
+- Building a simple Shiny application
-- Developing a simple R or Python package
+- Developing a single R or Python package
-- Building a simple Shiny or plot.ly application
-- Setting up a GitHub actions workflow

 ### Approach

 We will review the assignment in detail after each relevant lecture.
 The second half of the lecture will be optional.
 However, we encourage folks to stick around to work on their assignment.
 We will be easily accessible then to answer any questions.
 The TAs will grade each assignment using the scale below.
 Please follow all instructions carefully!

 ### Grading